zbtolon/customer-portal/cpsupport.md

   * Attach a File: click **Attach Files** and select the files to be attached to the ticket.
 You can attach up to two (2) files to a ticket.
 6. Click **Update**.

-  At any time during the update process, you can open a chat session with a Support team member for assistance.
+  At any time during the update process, you can open a chat session with a support team member for assistance.
 Click **Start Chat** to open the chat session.
   {:tip}

 If you reassign the ticket, the new assignee becomes the primary point of contact for issue resolution.
-If you add a comment or attachment, the Support team member working on the ticket reviews the new information to assist in issue resolution.
+If you add a comment or attachment, the support team member working on the ticket reviews the new information to assist in issue resolution.

-## Escalating a support case
+## Escalating a support ticket
 {: #cp_bpsupescalflow}

-You can request further assistance by escalating your case.
+You can request further assistance by escalating your ticket.
 See [Escalating support tickets](/docs/get-support/quicktickresp.html#escalation) for more information.